yussif758/SPROCKET-CENTRAL/README.md

   |1| Needs attention|

 - Based on their RFM score, sort customers from highest to lowest.
 We are then able to choose the top 1000 customers.

+### Relationship between Recency and Monetary value
+- The scatterplot shows that there is a positive correlation between recency and monetary values.
+- The more recent the transaction, the higher the revenue generated.
+The business has generated more revenue from customers who recently purchased products from them.
+-

 <img src="https://github.com/yussif758/SPROCKET-CENTRAL/assets/135538081/f5d88497-217c-40a6-b5b9-1d6b6e9d558d" width="900" height="450" >

+Relationship between Frequency and Monetary value
 <img src="https://github.com/yussif758/SPROCKET-CENTRAL/assets/135538081/943ec903-19a6-45f0-9ae4-cda464c807b9" width="900" height="450" >

+Relationship between Recency and Fequency
 <img src="https://github.com/yussif758/SPROCKET-CENTRAL/assets/135538081/bcc7f280-e7a6-4837-bf01-f1c1a1e20b32" width="900" height="450" >

 ## Key Findings/ Customer Behaviour